holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 ## Talk to your app through HTTP

-To interact with your application you can run it in HTTP mode.
+To interact with your application, you can run it in HTTP mode.

 Run your app in HTTP mode:
 !!! note "Run in `nix-shell https://holochain.love`"